Discover the Meaning of the Turkish Evil Eye

 Nazar Boncuk History, Meaning, and Modern Usage

-what is the Turkish Eye?
+What is The Turkish Evil Eye?

-The Turkish eye, also known as the Nazar Boncuğu, is a prominent symbol in Turkish culture, believed to protect against the evil eye.
+Turkish Evil eye Meaning: The Turkish eye, also known as the Nazar Boncuğu, is a prominent symbol in Turkish culture, believed to protect against the evil eye.
 This amulet is typically crafted from glass with a deep blue center, surrounded by concentric circles of lighter blue and white.
 The design mimics an eye, which is thought to deflect negative energy and protect the wearer from harm.

 Historical Significance and Symbolism